Enticing a Child: Texas Penal Code §25.04

 (a) A person commits an offense if, with the intent to interfere with the lawful custody of a child younger than 18 years, he knowingly entices, persuades, or takes the child from the custody of the parent or guardian or person standing in the stead of the parent or guardian of such child.

-How can I be charged with Enticing a Child?
+How can I be charged with an Enticing a Child offense in Texas?

-You can be charged with Enticing a Child if the state’s attorneys believe that each of the elements of 25.04(a) as described in the section above have been met.
+You can be charged with Enticing a Child in Texas if the state’s attorneys believe that each of the elements of 25.04(a) as described in the section above have been met.

-What is the punishment for Enticing a Child?
+What is the penalty for a Texas Enticing a Child offense?

-A conviction for Enticing a Child is punished as a Class B misdemeanor,[2] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Enticing a Child in Texas is punished as a Class B misdemeanor,[4] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.

 The state’s lawyers can obtain an enhanced punishment if they prove to a jury during trial that you intended to commit a felony against the child, in which case a conviction for Enticing a Child is punished as a Felony of the Third Degree,[3] with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 10 years.